Your Partner in Financial Services

 For years, the world told itself a soothing story.
 Oil was the old economy.
 Artificial intelligence (AI) was the new one.
 Tankers, pipelines, and shipping lanes belonged to a fading industrial age, while chips, data centres, and algorithms belonged to the future.
 The Iran war has exposed how false this story was.
 The future still runs through narrow sea lanes, vulnerable energy systems, and geopolitical fault lines that markets prefer to treat as distant background noise.

-Can SA fix its Code 3 economy?
+Can SA fix its Code 3 Economy?

 There is a metaphor that says more about our economy than most policy papers do.
 Think of a Code 3 car.
 It still runs.
 It can be repaired, polished, and resold.
 But everyone knows that something serious happened to it.
 At some point, it was written off.
 The damage ran deep enough that, even after repairs, confidence never fully returned.
 It may still move, but it no longer inspires the trust of a sound, well-maintained car.
 And that is why some banks will not finance Code 3 cars at all.